omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Mortgage-Loan-Contracts-for-Crypto-Assets.md

 # OmniBOLT #6: DEX, Mortgage Loan for Crypto Assets, online store and more Applications

 Following examples use multi-stage swaps for specific scenarios.
 The procedures shall be implemented as a peiece of program written in a turing complete language, like Javascript or Solidity, calling obd api to complete the foundamental tasks.
-All participants shall run the programs to check if the transaction is valid and if the counterparty is honest.
+All participants shall run the programs to check if all the transactions are valid and if the counterparties are honest.